yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

   * It should be clear that in order for the bias to be easily added to the accumulator, we should fix its scale to be $$s_i^b = s_i^ws^x$$.
 In other words, the scale of bias is a not a free variable that we can control.
   * Since $$b_\text{int}$$ can be directly added to the high bit-width accumulator directly, we normally don't need to be concerned regarding clipping error of bias quantization.
 * For the four terms inside the square bracket
-  * The last two are not input dependent and can be pre-computed, merged with bias, and pre-loaded to the accumulator together, with no additional inference cost.
+  * The last two are not data dependent and can be pre-computed, merged with bias, and pre-loaded to the accumulator together, with no additional inference cost.
   * The second one, however, is data dependent, but vanishes if weight offset $$z_i^w$$ is zero.
 To save compute, a common approach is to keep weight quantization to be symmetric (i.e., $$z_i^w=0$$) so that this terms goes away.
 * The output $$y$$ typical goes through nonlinear activation functions
   * Some activation functions such as ReLU can be directly applied in the accumulator before requantization is applied.